 For a signed copy, or a signed book plate, contact the author at LizT911@gmail.com

-Send a message to the author for a signed copy.
+send a message to me for a signed copy.

 Signed copies are also being sold at the following shops:

 Logan, Ohio 43138

 Nudges—God nudges us when He lightly taps us on our shoulders to get our attention or gently pushes us in the right direction.

 Fudges—Fudges are when we miss or ignore God’s nudges.
 (For fun, fudge recipes are included.)